Gemma RobertsView Profile

-A Creditors Voluntary Liquidation (CVL) is a formal insolvency procedure used to close a company that has reached a position of insolvency.
-If your company’s debts have become unmanageable and pressure from creditors is unbearable, it can be overwhelming.
-If you have decided you want to effectively ‘shut up shop’ and put an end to the worry and sleepless nights, a Creditors Voluntary Liquidation (CVL) may be the solution to your company’s financial difficulties.
+A Creditors Voluntary Liquidation (CVL) is a formal insolvency procedure used to close an insolvent company.
+If company debts have become unmanageable and pressure from creditors is unbearable, and you know the business cannot continue, you might decide you want to put an end to things and close the company.

 What is it and how can it help my company?

-Creditors voluntary liquidation (CVL) is the most common form of liquidation in the UK.
-A company that decides to implement a CVL generally has little or no cash flow.
-This in turn makes it difficult to pay debts as and when they fall due.
-A CVL is usually the last resort for a company as it is insolvent and cannot continue trading.
+Creditors voluntary liquidation is the most common form of liquidation in the UK.
+A company that decides to implement a CVL generally has little or no cash flow making it difficult to pay debts as and when they fall due and ultimately can make it impossible to continue trading.

 As the name suggests, the process is a voluntary option for directors and shareholders.
-It brings an end to worries regarding company debts quickly and professionally.
-However, it should not be confused with Compulsory Liquidation.
-This is the process where one or more of the company’s creditors issue a winding up petition to the courts, effectively forcing the company into liquidation.
+It brings an end to worries regarding company debts.
+However, it should not be confused with compulsory liquidation, which is the process where one or more of the company’s creditors issue a winding-up petition to the company, which if ignored effectively forces the company into liquidation.

 It is never pleasant when a company needs to ‘close its doors’.
-However, it can become apparent a company is no longer viable and cannot be rescued.
-In this case, it is often better for directors and creditors if a CVL commences as soon as possible.
+However, when it becomes apparent that a company is no longer viable and cannot be rescued, it is often better for directors and creditors if a CVL commences as soon as possible.

 - By ceasing to trade the company upon the realisation of insolvency, the directors reduce the risk of wrongful trading.

 As part of the CVL procedure, we will discuss through all the options available to you before any decisions are made.